muneeb-rashid-cyan/Web-Calculator-Built-with-HTML-CSS-JS/README.md

 - **Perform Calculations**: Enter numbers and use the buttons for arithmetic operations to perform calculations.
 - **Clear Input**: Use the clear button to reset the input and start a new calculation.

-## Contributing

-Contributions to enhance the calculator and add new features are welcome.
-If you have any ideas or improvements, feel free to contribute.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## License